mayur4279/Interview-questions/AWS/IAM.md

 ## 13. Can you provide an example of a complex IAM scenario you've encountered in AWS and how you resolved it?

-I created s3 bucket and gave access to only one user using inline policy
+**I created s3 bucket and gave access to only one user using inline policy**

 1. bucket is created using root account ( and put acl's disable and public access also disabled )
-2. created a inline policy for normal IAm user byu following json code
+2. created a inline policy for normal IAM user using following json code.

    ```json
    {
 	"Version": "2012-10-17",